OXIDprojects/docker-oxid-test/README.md

 vendor/bin/psalm.phar --show-info=false /var/www/module
 vendor/bin/runtests

-you can also use you your browser an open http://127.0.0.1 to see the oxid shop installed
+you can also use your browser and open http://127.0.0.1 to see the oxid shop installed

 ```